marrow/mongo/guide/documents.md

 id = ObjectId('_id', assign=True)
 ```

 Marrow Mongo does not assume your documents contain IDs; there is no separation internally between top-level documents and *embedded documents*, leaving the declaration of an ID up to you.
 You might not always wish to use an ObjectID, either; please see MongoDB's documentation for discussion of general modelling practices.
 The first positional parameter for most non-complex fields is the name of the MongoDB-side field.
-Underscores imply an attribute is "protected" in Python, so we remap it by assigning it to just `id`.
+Underscores imply an attribute is _protected_ in Python, so we remap it by assigning it to just `id`.
 The `assign` argument here ensures whenever a new `Account` is instantiated an ObjectID will be immediately generated and assigned.

 Finally there is an array of tags: